SNL-UCSB/PINOT-website/policy.md

 You are allowed to physically disconnect the node from the power source (turning it off) if it's required, but we'd appreciate if you turn it on back as soon as possible, or notify us if it's not possible.
 If there are any problems or discomfort regarding the node
-(including noise, heat, or any other physical or psychological issues), we kindly ask you to notify us using the project's email
+(including noise, heat, or any other physical or psychological issues), we kindly ask you to notify us using the project's email.